 We use them just like you would garlic or scallions, and from the scape you get full garlic flavor.
-Our favorite recipe to take advantage of the very brief garlic scapes season is Garlic Scape Pesto.
-Use it as a dip, or an ingredient in any recipe that calls for pesto — pasta, as a condiment, on grilled meats and seafood, for appetizers of all sorts.
-The world is your garlicky oyster with this tasty delight.
+Our favorite recipe for the very brief season is Garlic Scape Pesto.
+Use it as a dip, or an ingredient in any recipe that calls for pesto — pasta, as a condiment, on grilled meats and seafood, appetizers…the world is your garlicky oyster with this tasty delight.

 - Lettuces – salad blend and speckled romaine

 - Radishes – french breakfast and pink beauty

 - Spinach – merlo nero and gigante d’inverno

 - Leafy greens – kale, chard, beet tops

 - Wildflowers – new things blooming daily

 - …more or less…